 1 correct edge piece, or no correct edge pieces.

-(Of-course also- all edge pieces correctly placed can occur- and that means the cube is already fully solved..:) Congratulations! )
+(Of-course also- all edge pieces correctly positioned can occur- and that means the cube is already fully solved..:) Congratulations! )

-If you have one solved edge piece, then execute once the suitable alg above and by that actually complete the whole Rubiks Cube!
+If you have one solved edge piece, then execute the suitable algorithm above and by that actually complete the whole Rubik's Cube!

-If you have no solved edge pieces, then execute once, any of the algs above (the angle doesn't matter), and by doing that, one of the edges will become solved.
-Then follow the instructions for one solved edge above.
+If you have no solved edge pieces, then execute once, one of the algs above (the angle doesn't matter), and by doing that, one of the edges will become solved.
+Then solve using the suitable algorithm.

 Congratulations!!
 You did it!
-Keep practicing the solving until you'll be able to solve the Rubik's cube without looking at the algorithms, I promise you it will happen sooner than you think!
+Keep practicing the solution until you'll be able to solve the Rubik's cube without looking at the algorithms (memorize them), I promise you it will happen sooner than you think!

 Now Learn some Rubik's Cube Tips to make your solving much faster!